Complete heteroclinic networks derived from graphs consisting of two cycles: Concluding remarks

 \section{Concluding remarks}

-We have established a method for obtaining complete networks from graphs with two cycles.
+We have established a method for obtaining complete heteroclinic networks from graphs with two cycles.
 This method does not add equilibria to the network and allows for some control over the stability of each heteroclinic cycle.
-From a modelling perspective, the absence of new equilibria is important in the context of population dynamics, where a new equilibrium corresponds to a population distribution that was not represented in the original configuration.
-Preservation of the stability of the cycles in the original network, again in the context of population dynamics or game theory, corresponds to preserving the surviving species or the actions.
-See \cite{CasFerLab2024} for a concrete example.
-Another potential field of application is that of social networks or opinion dynamics where the number of connections plays an important role.

 Our remarks in Section~\ref{sec:further} show that applying this method to more general graphs inevitably encounters very particular features.
 One immediate extension of our work would be to consider joining two complete heteroclinic networks rather than two heteroclinic cycles.
 This is beyond the scope of this article and perhaps better addressed case by case, as interest arises.
 Some of our tools may, however, still be of use.